1. About methylphenidate for adults

 The dose you need depends on the type of methylphenidate you’re taking and what you're taking it for.

-Dose for standard release tablets or capsules
+Dose for standard tablets or capsules

 The usual starting dose for adults is 5mg, taken 2 or 3 times a day.
 For narcolepsy, you will usually take between 10mg and 60mg a day.
 Your doctor may increase your dose gradually (usually weekly) until they find the dose of methylphenidate that works best for you.

-Dose for extended release capsules
+Dose for slow release capsules

 The usual starting dose for adults is 10mg, taken once in the morning.
 Your doctor may increase the dose gradually (usually weekly) until they find the dose that works best for you.

-Dose for extended release tablets
+Dose for slow release tablets

 The usual starting dose for adults is 18mg, taken once in the morning.
 Your doctor may gradually increase the dose by 18mg at a time (usually weekly) until they find the dose that works best or you.